zpaolo11x/Arcadeflow/README.md

 - Changed what happens when you go "down" from the tiles list:
 - - In "Scrollbar" mode "page jump" is enabled, as usual, skipping entire screens instead of one game
 - - In "Label List" mode you jump to the next or previous label (letter or year depending on the sorting)
 - - In "Timeline" mode you jump pages when the scrollbar is highlighted but if you go down again you can jump labels

-*v 4.1*
+*v4.1*

 - New "Low Resolution" mode with increased font size and optimized layout for lower resolution screens
 - New option to enable Low Resolution mode